Heinrich Ruzzo Prinz Reuss von Plauen: Biography

 Heinrich Ruzzo was educated in Sweden, obtaining a degree in architecture, where he became a friend of the future King Carl XVI Gustaf of Sweden, subsequently his occasional hunting companion.

 Later in life, he relocated to Switzerland, where he lived at his family castle in Fribourg.
 In 1989, his mother died and he inherited her farm in Glumslöv outside Landskrona.
 He constructed golf courses on his properties in Switzerland and Sweden.

 Marriages and children

-Prince Heinrich Ruzzo was married to Mette Rinde, a native of Norway, from 1974 to 1986, and they had twin daughters:
+Heinrich Ruzzo was married to Mette Rinde, a native of Norway, from 1974 to 1986, and they had twin daughters: